tylermystery/builder/spec_sheet.md

 #### Airtable & Cloudinary Integration
 The application's data is powered by an Airtable database and the Cloudinary media library.
 * **Data Formatting**: Fields intended to hold multiple values, such as `Categories`, `Subcategories`, and `Media Tags`, are configured as `Single line text` fields in Airtable.
 Values are stored as a single, comma-separated string (e.g., "Activities, Outdoor").
 The application is responsible for parsing these strings into individual tags for filtering and searching.

-#### Direct API Communication (Development)
-For development purposes, the application communicates directly with the Airtable API from the browser.
+* **Direct API Communication (Development)**: For development purposes, the application communicates directly with the Airtable API from the browser.
 This method uses a hard-coded Personal Access Token.
 Note: This approach poses a security risk by exposing the API key and is intended as a temporary measure.
 The final version should use a secure serverless proxy.

 ### State Management Model ("One-Way Street")
 To ensure a clear and predictable user experience, the application uses a "one-way street" model for managing user selections.
 An item progresses from a temporary favorite to a permanent part of the event plan.